The State of Real Estate: Local Pros Weigh in on Current Conditions

 Past President, Lynchburg Association of REALTORS

-The tennessee real estate market continues to improve.
+The greater Lynchburg real estate market continues to improve.
 Our firm has seen good dollar volume growth each year since 2010.
 The market in most segments is reasonably balanced—neither a seller’s nor buyer’s market.
 Properties that are in excellent condition, attractively staged and correctly priced are moving briskly.
 Those that are in need of repair or updating will continue to languish.
 Only really high end continues to be a bit of a challenge, but we expect that to improve in time.
 Our beautiful area is once again attracting retirees and seems to be retaining more of our area college grads.
 As long as our elected and business leaders fight to improve transportation in the area (lack of commercial competition, fewer flights, and increased fares at Lynchburg Airport are a particular headwind) then we remain quite optimistic for housing in central Virginia both near and long term.
-There is also the celebration Florida real estate that’s quite popular.

 Billy Flint, CRS, GRI